Rina Aiuchi: 1998–1999: Pre-debut period

-In July 1998, Kakiuchi's cover of "Desperado" was released as a part of the euro-beat compilation album Eurobeat Flash Vol.19, via Cutting Edge.
+In July 1998, Kakiuchi's cover of "Desperado" by Nathalie Aarts was released as a part of the euro-beat compilation album Eurobeat Flash Vol.19, via Cutting Edge.
 In the spring of 1999, she won the first season of the audition show Super Starlight Contest and received a recording contract with Giza Studio.

 2000–2002: Be Happy and Power of Words

 In March 2000, Kakiuchi made her debut as Rina Aiuchi with her first single "Close to Your Heart", the theme song to the Japanese animated television series Monster Rancher.
 The single was a moderate success, selling approximately 64,000 copies and peaking at number nineteen on the Oricon Weekly Singles Chart.
 The second and third singles from her debut album; "It's Crazy for You" and "Ohh!
 Paradise Taste!!" were released to moderate success, peaking in Japan at number sixteen and twenty-three, respectively.
 Her fourth single "Koi wa Thrill, Shock, Suspense" achieved nationwide success, reaching number five, selling over 100,000 copies.
-The song attracted considerable attention for serving as the theme song to the Japanese animated television series Case Closed.
+The song attracted considerable attention for serving as a theme song to the Japanese animated television series Case Closed.
 On 24 January 2001, Kakiuchi's debut album Be Happy was released to a commercial success.
 The eurobeat-influenced J-pop album peaked at number three and has certificated Gold in Japan.
 In support of the album, Aiuchi embarked on her first concert tour, Rina Aiuchi Club Circuit 2001 "Be Happy".
 In March 2001, Kakiuchi earned a Japan Gold Disc Award for New Artist of the Year.

 In April 2001, "Faith" was released as the lead single from the second album.
 To promote the song, Kakiuchi appeared on several television music shows like CDTV.
 The song achieved a moderate success, reaching number eight on the Oricon chart.
 Kakiuchi's second album Power of Words was released in May 2002.
 The album has spawned three top-five singles: "Forever You ~Eien ni Kimi to~", "I Can't Stop My Love for You", and "Navy Blue" was released as the third single from the album in October 2001.
 The J-pop ballad song succeeded commercially, peaking at number two in Japan and has sold over 127,000 copies in Japan.
 As of November 2020, "Navy Blue" has remained Kakiuchi's the best-selling song.
 Power of Words achieved a massive success in Japan, topping on the Oricon chart and certificated Platinum by RIAJ.
 The album has been her best-selling album as of September 2018, with the sales of over 419,000 copies.
 From 16 June 2002, Kakiuchi embarked on the concert tour, entitled Rina Aiuchi Live Tour 2002 "Power of Words" in support of the album.